Joris Teepe: Biography

 Teepe studied at the Conservatory of Amsterdam.
-In 1992 the left-handed bassist moved to New York City, where he recorded his first album as a leader in 1993, with the American tenor saxophone player Don Braden as co-leader, with sidemen trumpeter Tom Harrell, pianist, Cyrus Chestnut and Carl Allen on drums.
-A second album of a very similar group was released in 1996.
-After this he played and recorded with several groups: a trio (the Intercontinental Jazz Trio, with Shingo Okudaira and Tim Armacost) and groups that almost always included Don Braden.
-Additionally Randy Brecker and Chris Potter were playing in his bands.
+In 1992, he moved to New York City, where he recorded his first album as a leader in 1993, with the American tenor saxophone player Don Braden, sidemen trumpeter Tom Harrell, pianist Cyrus Chestnut, and drummer Carl Allen, with Braden acting as co-leader.
+A second album by a very similar group was released in 1996.
+After this, he played and recorded with several groups: a trio (the Intercontinental Jazz Trio, with Shingo Okudaira and Tim Armacost) and groups that almost always included Don Braden.
+He also played alongside Randy Brecker and Chris Potter.

-In the past years he started working with larger (big)-bands: the Groningen Art Ensemble (with in addition to Braden included among others Brian Lynch and trombonist Conrad Herwig) and the Joris Teepe Big Band.
-Many songs he plays and records are original compositions, but he also arranges other people's material.
-He arranged the music of Duke Ellington, Billy Strayhorn and John Coltrane.
-In recent years he has also written for larger ensembles and even symphonic orchestras.
+More recently, he started working with larger bands, such as the Groningen Art Ensemble (which, in addition to Braden, included among others, trumpeter Brian Lynch and trombonist Conrad Herwig) and the Joris Teepe Big Band.
+Many songs he plays and records are original compositions, but he also arranges other people's material, such as the music of Duke Ellington, Billy Strayhorn and John Coltrane.
+He has also written for larger ensembles and even symphonic orchestras.

-Teepe is also actively working as a sideman, arranger, and producer for other musicians.
-He collaborated with among others Joey Berkley, Ron Jackson, Darrell Grant, Antonio Ciacca, Mathilde Santing, Deborah Brown, Fay Claassen and was a long time member of the Rashied Ali Band.
-Furthermore, Teepe is active in jazz-education: he is head of the jazz department at the Prins Claus Conservatory in Groningen and teaches bass at the New Jersey Performing Arts Center.
+Teepe also actively works as a sideman, arranger, and producer for other musicians.
+He has collaborated with, among others, Joey Berkley, Ron Jackson, Darrell Grant, Antonio Ciacca, Mathilde Santing, Deborah Brown, Fay Claassen, and was a long time member of the Rashied Ali Band.
+Furthermore, Teepe is active in jazz-education: he is head of the jazz department at the Prins Claus Conservatoire in Groningen, and teaches bass at the New Jersey Performing Arts Center.

 Teepe has been a resident of Teaneck, New Jersey.